-The Continued funding agreement is used to help further

-assist students who have met their 150% Maximum Time Frame (MTF) in a Certificate program, Associate degree and/or Bachelor degree to include having not exceeded their 600% Life-time Eligibility Used (LEU).
+The Continued funding agreement is used to assist students who have met their 150% Maximum Time Frame (MTF) in a Certificate program, Associate degree and/or Bachelor degree to include not exceeding their 600% Life-time Eligibility Used (LEU).
 Student are advised to work directly with their academic advisor; who can assist in completing the application.
 Inquire with Office of Financial Aid and Scholarships.